-Green peach aphids are notorious pests that can wreak havoc on various crops.
+Green peach aphids are notorious pests that can cause significant damage to various crops.

-Fortunately, there are several natural methods to deal with green peach aphids.
-In this article, we’ll explore some natural ways to get rid of these aphids on your plants.
+Fortunately, several natural methods are available to manage green peach aphids.
+In this article, we will explore some natural ways to control these aphids on your plants.

 Damage

-Before looking at ways to control green peach aphids, it’s important to understand the damage they can cause.
+Before exploring methods to control green peach aphids, it is essential to understand the damage they can cause.
 Green peach aphids can harm plants in several ways.

-These pests take the sap from plants.
-This can cause the plants to grow slowly and the leaves to curl.
+These pests take the sap from plants, which can cause the plants to grow slowly and the leaves to curl.
 The pests may also make the fruits look weird or misshapen [1].

-Additionally, aphids can pass on plant viruses.
-This includes those responsible for diseases like beet mosaic and potato leaf roll [2].
+Aphids can transmit plant viruses, too.
+They are known for spreading diseases such as beet mosaic and potato leaf roll [2].

 Infestations can lead to significant yield losses and reduce the quality of crops.